Land Rover Discovery Sport SUV - Engines, drive & performance

 Land Rover Discovery Sport diesel engines

-Available in two power outputs (badged D165 and D200), the entry-level version takes around 9.5 seconds to get from 0-60mph and has a top speed of 112mph, which is a little off the pace of some rivals.
-The D200 cuts the acceleration time to just over eight seconds, increasing top speed by 5mph.
+This engine was originally available in two power outputs (badged D165 and D200) – the former entry-level 163bhp version took around 9.5 seconds to get from 0-60mph, with a top speed of 112mph, which is a little off the pace of some rivals, and has since been discontinued.
+The D200 cuts the acceleration time to just over eight seconds, increasing top speed by 5mph and is now the entry-level Discovery Sport model.

 Now available as a plug-in hybrid (PHEV) for the first time, the Discovery Sport P300e uses a 1.5-litre three-cylinder petrol engine that drives the front wheels and a 107bhp electric motor powering the rear axle.
 A 15kWh battery supplies power to the electric motor, but even when the battery doesn’t have enough charge to power the car on its own, the rear motor can continue to provide four-wheel drive when needed.